 Sanga Nepal is home to the world’s tallest Shiva statue, Kailashnath Mahadev.
 It is just an hour part from Kathmandu City.
 Green lush vegetation, rice fields, and the Himalayas range look impossibly beautiful.
 Inhabited by the different ethnic groups like Tamang, Chhetri, and Brahmins, one can easily acknowledge the variations in culture and tradition.

 Panauti is a small ancient traditional Newari town just an hour’s drive from Kathmandu.
 Founded in 1274-1310 Ad, the city is home to temples, culture, and architecture dating from around the 15th century.
 It is one of the best-preserved Newari settlements in the whole of Nepal.
 Lush green fields, gentle hills, rivers, and vibrant surroundings make a heartland perfect for relaxation and calming your mind.
 Once a thriving commercial town, Panauti features numerous interesting temples and impressive restored Rana mansions.
 The stupas, stone art, and temples are adorned with beautiful woodcarvings, and metal workers once thrived here.

 Drive from Kathmandu to Sanga.
 Hike to Panauti.

-Start from Sanga, site of the tallest Shiva statue in the world.
-Following a steep ascent for about half an hour the hike mostly flattens out and takes walkers along ridgelines with steep drops below, views of rice fields and farmland, the town of Banepa and (on clear days) unobstructed views of the Himalaya.
+You will be picked up from the hotel and driven to Sanga.
+After Sanga, home to one of the tallest Shiva statues in the world.
+Following a steep ascent for about half an hour the hike mostly flattens out and takes walkers along ridgelines with steep drops below, views of rice fields and farmland, the town of Banepa, and (on clear days) unobstructed views of the Himalayas.
 The paths are local age-old village trails and the villagers unaccustomed to foreign hikers.

 Loved all the Temples, but the Homestays are what I’ll remember